Folke Bernadotte: Investigation

 Lehi leaders initially denied responsibility for the attack.
 Only later did Lehi take responsibility for the killings in the name of Hazit Hamoledet (the Homeland Front), a name they copied from a war-time Bulgarian resistance group.
 (Note: The text of the announcement was reprinted in 1988.)

-In the wake of universal condemnation of the killing, Israeli Prime Minister David Ben-Gurion moved to shut down Zionist paramilitary groups like the Lehi and the Irgun permanently.
-These groups were publicly discredited and disavowed, their members were forcibly disarmed, and many were arrested.
+In the wake of universal condemnation of the killing, Israeli Prime Minister David Ben-Gurion moved to shut down the Irgun and Lehi.
+While the underground organizations had by then mostly been integrated into the IDF, especially after the Altalena Affair, they had retained an independent presence in Jerusalem.
+With Bernadotte's assassination, the Israeli government lost its last remaining tolerance for them and passed the Ordinance to Prevent Terrorism.
+Lehi was declared a terrorist organization and many of its members were arrested.
+In addition, an ultimatum was issued to the Irgun to fully integrate into the IDF or be destroyed, and IDF troops surrounded the Irgun camp in Jerusalem.
+The Irgun accepted the ultimatum, and its fighters subsequently turned over their arms and enlisted in the IDF.

 Yellin-Mor and another Lehi member, Mattityahu Shmulevitz, were charged with belonging to a terrorist organization.
 They were found guilty but immediately released and pardoned.
 Yellin-Mor had meanwhile been elected to the first Knesset.
 Betty Knut-Lazarus, a Lehi militant, and the granddaughter of composer Alexander Scriabin, was also imprisoned for being allegedly involved in the killing, before being subsequently released.

 Years later, Cohen's role was uncovered by David Ben-Gurion's biographer Michael Bar Zohar, while Cohen was working as Ben-Gurion's personal bodyguard.
 The first public admission of Lehi's role in the killing was made on the anniversary of the assassination in 1977.
 The statute of limitations for the murder had expired in 1971.
 In 1988, two years after Cohen's death, Zettler and Makover publicly confessed their role in the assassination and confirmed that Cohen had killed Bernadotte.
 In the late 1960s, Israeli journalist Baruch Nadel published a book in which he also claimed to have taken part in planning the murder.

 The weapon which was used in the assassination (an MP 40, serial number 2581) was lost, and was only found again in 2018 during an inventory check in the Heritage House of the Israel Police, when an unidentified box was found to contain an MP 40 machine pistol and the curator, Shlomi Shitrit, decided to identify the history of the weapon.
 Prior to finding it, it was believed to have been destroyed.